azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ```

 **Example 4**
-*Display the records of SSL checks that report the use of older TLS Versions.*
+*Show records of SSL audits that report the use of older TLS versions*
 ```
 nuclei_CL
 | where host == 'azurebuddy.online' and nuclei_type == 'ssl' and info contains "TLS Version" and